peace.

 grounded—

-feet pressed to tired earth,
+bare feet pressed to tired earth,

 simple land i’d stumbled upon searching.

-and yellow, the butterfly’s wings,
+yellow, the butterfly’s wings,

-woven from linen,
+woven from linen.

 i don’t much care for peace, do i?

-think i’d rather a cold beer.
+think i’d rather beer.

 poured sweet through my lips;